-The following summary of the principal U.S. federal income tax matters is based on provisions of the U.S. Internal Revenue Code of 1986, as a mended (the "Code"), and U.S. Treasury Regulations, rulings and judicial decisions in effect on the date of this offering memorandum, all of which are subject to change, possibly with retroactive effect.
+The following summary of the principal U.S. federal income tax matters that may be relevant to a United States holder (as defined below) of a bond.
+This summary is based on provisions of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), and U.S. Treasury Regulations, rulings and judicial decisions in effect on the date of this offering memorandum, all of which are subject to change, possibly with retroactive effect.
 This summary addresses only U.S. federal income tax consequences, and does not address any tax consequences under U.S. federal estate, gift or other tax laws, and does not discuss the consequences arising under state, local or foreign tax laws, the U.S. federal alternative minimum tax, the Medicare tax on net investment income or under special timing rules prescribed under section 451(b) of the Code.
-For purposes of this summary, the term "United States person" means a beneficial owner of a bond that is an individual who is a citizen or resident of the United States, a domestic corporation or any other holder that is subject to U.S. federal income taxation on a net income basis in respect of the bonds.
+For purposes of this summary, the term "United States holder" means a beneficial owner of a bond that is an individual who is a citizen or resident of the United States, a domestic corporation or any other holder that is subject to U.S. federal income taxation on a net income basis in respect of the bonds.